Prediction intervals for neural network models using weighted asymmetric loss functions: Main result

-\begin{remark} While the derivation works for any distribution $\mu$ which allows for an $\alpha$-th percentile, the interpretation of MAE minimisation as maximum likelihood estimation of $\hat y$ (for $\alpha = 1/2$) is valid only when $Y$ has a density function $f$, which is the PDF of the Laplace distribution.
-Bear in mind, though, that our result does not require the assumption of independent Laplace distribution for the error term. \end{remark}
+\begin{remark} While the derivation works for any distribution $\mu$ supported on the real axis, the interpretation of MAE minimisation as maximum likelihood estimation of $\hat y$ for $\alpha = 1/2$ is valid only when $Y$ has a Laplace distribution.
+Note that our result does not require assuming an independent Laplace distribution for the error term.